How to fix your post-pregnancy belly? Everything to know about the Tummy Tuck

 What’s involved in the Tummy Tuck?

-This common procedure removes loose or overhanging abdominal skin and fat after pregnancy, significant weight loss or if you have a stubborn belly pooch.
-Rapid weigh gain during pregnancy or becoming pregnant later in life may increase your chances of permanently loose abdominal skin.
+This common procedure removes loose or overhanging abdominal skin and fat, including excess skin and fat and extra fat, after pregnancy, significant weight loss, or if you have a stubborn belly pooch.
+Rapid weight gain during pregnancy or becoming pregnant later in life may increase your chances of permanently loose abdominal skin.
+Stubborn fat deposits may persist after pregnancy and often require surgical intervention for removal.
 Excess fat removal is one benefit of Tummy Tucks.
 However, obese patients shouldn’t choose this surgery as a weight-loss option due to the risks.

 An experienced plastic surgeon will carry out the following during the patient’s procedure: